Human Respiratory System Lesson: Parts and Functions

 6. Larynx (Voice Box):

 • Structure: Located at the top of the trachea, the larynx is made up of cartilage, muscles, and ligaments, and houses the vocal cords.
-Key cartilages include the thyroid, cricoid, and arytenoid cartilages.
+Key cartilage structures include the thyroid, cricoid, and arytenoid cartilages.

 • Function: The larynx is responsible for sound production, as the vocal cords vibrate to produce sound when air passes through them.
-It also protects the lower airways by closing during swallowing to prevent food and liquids from entering the trachea.
+The larynx muscles and a flap called the epiglottis work together to block the entrance to the larynx and prevent food and liquids from entering the trachea.

 7. Trachea (Windpipe):

 • Function: The trachea provides a clear airway for air to enter and exit the lungs.
-It is lined with cilia and mucus to trap and expel foreign particles and pathogens.
+It is lined with cilia (small hairs that continually move back and forth) and mucus to trap and expel foreign particles and pathogens.
 The tracheal cartilage rings maintain its open structure.

 8. Carina of Trachea: